Victorian Railways flat wagons: FCF, FCW, VQDW & VQEW (81ft "Jumbo" flats)

 From 1973, experiments were run with a new type of wagon designed to transport taller-than-normal containers.
 The larger containers were needed for a contract with TNT to move General Motors Holden car components between Acacia Ridge (QLD), Fishermans Bend, Geelong (VIC) and Elizabeth (SA), and were built at a cost of $76,540 each.
 The wagons initially ran in conjunction with South Australian FCW and New South Wales JCW, although in modern times they tend to be used in general traffic.

 Known colloquially as the "Jumbo" container flats, the new design was achieved using bogies with smaller diameter wheels to give a lower deck, and counteracted with "gooseneck" couplers to restore the coupler centreline to the correct height.
 At 85 feet plus couplers, the wagons were the longest employed on the network, designed to carry two 40 ft containers or four 20 ft containers.
 Given this length, they were banned from being coupled to fixed-wheelbase vehicles.
 They had a strong centre sill with a skeletal framework around it, giving a tare weight of less than 24 tons, and a capacity of 53 tons.
 The excess length risked problems with overhang on tight curves in Melbourne Yard, so to help avoid this the wagons were coupled into sets of five each.
 The wagons were fitted with two brake pipes at each end, one either side of the coupler.
 The fleet was permitted to operate at 70 mph / 115 km/h, although when loaded to a gross weight between 76 and 80 tons the speed limit decreased to 50 mph / 80 km/h.
+To account for the longer and taller Jumbo containers, the high-speed bogies were fitted with wheels of 838 mm rather than the normal 921 mm diameter.

 Vincent notes that most of the fleet had actually been constructed earlier, but were kept in storage until mid-1976.
-Sixteen wagons were also constructed at the Islington Workshops for the South Australian Railways, entering service between 1973 and 1974.
+The initial order had been for fifty wagons but the contract was terminated at 25.
+Sixteen wagons were also constructed at the Islington Workshops for the South Australian Railways, entering service between 1973 and 1974, and 32 JQW (later NQJW) wagons were built by the New South Wales Railways.
+The first three entered service by January 1974, then rakes 4-9 in February 1976, 10-14+25 in May 1976, and 15-16-17-18-23-24 in June 1976.
+Wagons FCF19-22 had been in use as workshop transfer wagons, for moving steel loads around Newport Workshops, before they entered proper service as goods wagons.